Additive Grothendieck pretopologies and presentations of tensor categories: Presentations of tensor categories

-It is known, see \cite[\S 3]{Se}, that $\QCoh\mY$ is the localisation of $S\mbox{-gMod}\simeq\PSh\ba$ with respect to the subcategory of torsion modules.
-We will use that a topology on an additive category is determined by the sieves on indecomposable objects (it suffices to apply Theorem~\ref{ThmBQ} to $\ba$ and its category $\ba_0$ of indecomposable objects).
-By Theorem~\ref{ThmBQ}, the topology $\cT$ corresponding to the localisation is given by all graded submodules $R\subset S\langle i\rangle$ for which $S\langle i\rangle/R$ is a torsion module, {\it i.e.} finite dimensional.
-Whence $\cT=\cT_{\cV}$, proving part (ii). \end{proof}
+It is known, see \cite[Chapter 3]{Se}, that $\QCoh\mY$ is the localisation of $S\mbox{-gMod}\simeq\PSh\ba$ with respect to the subcategory of torsion modules (unions of modules finite dimensional over $k$).
+By Theorem~\ref{ThmBQ} (and using Remark~\ref{RemEnv}), the topology $\cT$ corresponding to the localisation is given by all graded submodules $R\subset S\langle i\rangle$ for which $S\langle i\rangle/R$ is a torsion module, {\it i.e.} finite dimensional.
+Whence $\cT=\cT_{\cV}$, proving part (ii) by Remark~\ref{RemEnv}. \end{proof}

-\begin{prop} Consider $S=k[x_0,x_1,\cdots, x_n]$ for some $n\in\mN$, with grading defined by $\deg x_i=1$. \begin{enumerate}[label=(\roman*)] \item We have $\cU^{ex}\subset\cU^{ep}=\cU$, where the inclusion is strict. \item If $n=1$, then $\cU^{ex}=\cV$. \end{enumerate} \end{prop}
+\begin{prop} Consider $S=k[x_0,x_1,\cdots, x_n]$ for some $n\in\mN$, with grading defined by $\deg x_i=1$. \begin{enumerate}[label=(\roman*)] \item We have $\cV\subset\cU^{ex}\subset\cU^{ep}=\cU$, where the inclusion $\cU^{ex}\subset\cU^{ep}$ is strict. \item If $n=1$, then $\cV=\cU^{ex}$. \end{enumerate} \end{prop}

 \begin{proof} It is clear that every non-zero morphism $S\to ?$ in $\ba$ is a monomorphism (it is even a monomorphism in $S$-gMod).
 It follows that $\cU^{ep}=\cU$.
 Next, we claim that a non-zero morphism $u:U\to S$ is in $\cU^{ex}$ if and only if $\im u$ is not included in a non-trivial principal homogeneous ideal.
 Both parts then follow easily.